Chat with us, powered by LiveChat

 From Ryde, it’s easy to reach Cowes:

 For even better value, why not book our Hover Rover Bus combo ticket.
-This will include your day return on the hovercraft and unlimited island bus travel, so you don’t need to worry about any extra unexpected costs!
+This will include your day return on the hovercraft and unlimited Island bus travel, so you don’t need to worry about any extra unexpected costs!

 Check out the Cowes Week entertainment schedule to see what’s on across the week.